9 car finance problems & how to solve them

 Ultimately, it’s down to trust.
 While it’s more than possible that a new finance broker could offer a good lease deal, turning to one that has more experience or a larger panel of lenders to choose from may lead to a deal that is more suited to you.

-Don’t get stuck with a car finance company that has restricted lending options – either a small number of lending options or one which doesn’t suit your needs, as applying through the wrong lender can hurt your credit score.
+Don’t get stuck with a car finance company with restricted lending options – either a small number of lending options or one that doesn’t suit your needs, as applying through the wrong lender can hurt your credit score.

-So it’s important to pick someone who will look at your individual circumstances as well as what you want out of the car finance, so they can tailor a solution for you and ensure you get the best deal.
+So it’s important to pick someone who will look at your individual circumstances and what you want out of the car finance, so they can tailor a solution for you and ensure you get the best deal.

 Pay special attention to how your deposit affects the headline price (this is the monthly price the leasing broker or finance company advertises the vehicle for).

-When it comes to car finance agreements, as previously stated, you need a big panel of proven lenders, but it’s also important to choose lenders that offer soft search capabilities so that there’s no chance of your credit rating being negatively impacted.
+As previously stated, when it comes to car finance agreements, you need a big panel of proven lenders.
+Still, it’s also important to choose lenders that offer soft search capabilities so that there’s no chance of your credit rating being negatively impacted.

-Soft search is not something all brokers can offer as it’s costly to implement behind the scenes.
+A soft search is not something all brokers can offer as it’s costly to implement behind the scenes.
 But a broker with your best interests at heart should be able to offer this service so that you don’t need to commit to a hard credit check that will impact your credit rating if you’re declined.
 Use our car finance eligibility checker to determine whether you’re preapproved for finance – it’s a soft search that won’t impact your credit score.

-Fail to stick to the terms of your agreement and it could end up costing you.
+Failure to stick to the terms of your agreement could end up costing you.
 Particularly with PCP or PCH agreements, be sure to know what you’re signing up for.

 While most of us have an idea of how many miles we will do, you never know what will happen – even a change in job location could mean you need more than the agreed number of miles on the contract.

-The charges for excess mileage are normally between 4p and 15p per mile, but can be as much as £1 which can lead to a nasty surprise when you return the car.
+The charges for excess mileage are normally between 4p and 15p per mile but can be as much as £1, leading to a nasty surprise when you return the car.

-While normal wear and tear is acceptable, the better condition you can keep the car in, the less you’ll end up having to pay out in the end.
+While normal wear and tear are acceptable, the better condition you can keep the car in, the less you’ll end up having to pay out in the end.